 - Tuesday Tips & Tools – Graduating from college or otherwise applying for your first professional job is stressful in any circumstance.
 But it feels especially daunting when the economy, the job market, and the world in general seem to be turned upside down.
 Here are the Muse’s six helpful tips.

-- Wednesday Watch & Listen – This week, Career*ish sits down with Dr. Kenlana Ferguson (K counseling center) to talk about her career journey— starting from changing her undergrad major three times to getting her Ph.D.
+- Wednesday Watch & Listen – This week, Richard from Career*ish sits down with Dr. Kenlana Ferguson (K counseling center) to talk about her career journey— starting from changing her undergrad major three times to getting her Ph.D.
 We also talk about how to stay mentally healthy during a global pandemic and the many resources the K College counseling center has to support students while they cannot come to campus due to COVID-19.
 Available wherever you get your podcasts.

 - Thursday To-Do – Career coaches at the CCPD sometimes utilize career assessments with students, NOT as a prescription for “exactly what you should do” but as a place to start a conversation.
 Looking for some guidance?
 Check out the resources for free career assessments.